openwebos/sleepd/README.md

     $ make
     $ sudo make install

-The daemon and utility script will be installed under

-    /usr/local/sbin

-the default preferences file under

-    /usr/local/etc/default

-and the upstart script under

-    /usr/local/etc/event.d
+The directory under which the files are installed defaults to `/usr/local/webos`.

-You can install it elsewhere by supplying a value for _CMAKE\_INSTALL\_PREFIX_ when invoking _cmake_.
+You can install them elsewhere by supplying a value for `WEBOS_INSTALL_ROOT` when invoking `cmake`.
 For example:

-    $ cmake -D CMAKE_INSTALL_PREFIX:STRING=$HOME/projects/openwebos ..
+    $ cmake -D WEBOS_INSTALL_ROOT:PATH=$HOME/projects/openwebos ..
     $ make
     $ make install

-will install the files in subdirectories of $HOME/projects/openwebos instead of subdirectories of /usr/local.
+will install the files in subdirectories of `$HOME/projects/openwebos`.

-Specifying _CMAKE\_INSTALL\_PREFIX_ also causes the pkg-config files under it to be used to find headers and libraries.
-To have _pkg-config_ look in a different tree, set the environment variable PKG_CONFIG_PATH to the path to its _lib/pkgconfig_ subdirectory.
+Specifying `WEBOS_INSTALL_ROOT` also causes `pkg-config` to look in that tree first before searching the standard locations.
+You can specify additional directories to be searched prior to this one by setting the `PKG_CONFIG_PATH` environment variable.

+If not specified, `WEBOS_INSTALL_ROOT` defaults to `/usr/local/webos`.

+To configure for a debug build, enter:

+    $ cmake -D CMAKE_BUILD_TYPE:STRING=Debug ..

+To see a list of the make targets that `cmake` has generated, enter:

+    $ make help

 ## Uninstalling

-From the directory where you originally ran _make install_, invoke:
+From the directory where you originally ran `make install`, enter:

-    $ sudo xargs rm < install_manifest.txt

-## Generating documentation

-The tools required to generate the documentation are:

-* doxygen 1.6.3
-* graphviz 2.20.2

-Once you have run _cmake_, execute the following to generate the documentation:

-    $ make docs
+ $ [sudo] make uninstall

-To view the generated HTML documentation, point your browser to

-    doc/html/index.html
+You will need to use `sudo` if you did not specify `WEBOS_INSTALL_ROOT`.

 # Copyright and License Information